ChrisDuffley/stationPlaylist/readme.md

 To learn cart assignments, from SPL Studio, press Control+NVDA+3.
 Pressing the cart command once will tell you which jingle is assigned to the command.
 Pressing the cart command twice will play the jingle.
 Press Control+NvDA+3 to exit cart explorer.
 See the add-on guide for more information on cart explorer.

+## Track Dial

+You can use arrow keys to review various information about a track.
+To turn Track Dial on, while a track is focused in the main playlist viewer, press Control+Grave.
+Then use left and right arrow keys to review information such as artist, duration and so on.

 ## Changes for 5.0-dev

 * A dedicated settings dialog for SPL add-on has been added, accessible from NVDA's preferences menu or by pressing Control+NVDA+0 from SPL window.
+* You can now use Track Dial feature to review columns in a track entry in Studio's main playlist viewer (to toggle this feature, press Control+Grave accent).

 ## Changes for 4.1